 Should you have details to add to your Own Arrangements, you can do so by either entering the name of the accommodation where the clients will be staying during this time (if you know this - preferable) or you can enter the general area (Durban, Kruger National Park, Okavango Delta, etc).
-Then fill in the other details, such as number of nights like you do when adding normal accommodation.
+Then fill in the other details, such as the number of nights like you do when adding normal accommodation.

-When you have entered all of your tour details, click 'Next Step'.
+When you have entered all of your tour details, select 'Next Step'.

 Mapping Own Arrangements

 In the Route Builder Step, you will notice that the map does not automatically connect your points as it needs some guidance as to how the Own Arrangements connects with the rest of the tour.

 Firstly, choose how the clients will be getting from their previous nights' accommodation to their Own Arrangements.
 In this example, the clients will need to transport from their 'Own Arrangements' in Cape Town to their accommodation at Ellerman House.
 Then under 'Own Arrangements', enter the start (think of this as the drop-off point - where your clients will be dropped to start their Own Arrangements) and end (think of this as the pickup point - where your clients will be picked up after their Own Arrangements) location.
 The locations you enter here have to be linked to a Wetu point, such as a lodge, National Park, airport, harbour, mall, waterfront, etc because if the point is too random (like a town or city), the routing will be inaccurate.

 - You can still load flight/transfer information to the legs before and after own arrangements.
-Click on the little green square with the + in it to do this.
+Select the icons next to the mode of transport to add in the information.

-- You can't select the the mode of transport between the start and end points of Own Arrangements.
+- You can't select the mode of transport between the start and end points of Own Arrangements.